swiftlang/swift-testing/Documentation/ABI/TestContent.md

 > and/or [`withUnsafePointer(to:_:)`](https://developer.apple.com/documentation/swift/withunsafepointer(to:_:)-35wrn)
 > to ensure the pointers passed to `accessor` are large enough and are
 > well-aligned.
 If they are not large enough to contain values of the
-> appropriate types (per above), or if `hint` points to uninitialized or
+> appropriate types (per above), or if `type` or `hint` points to uninitialized
-> incorrectly-typed memory, the result is undefined.
+> or incorrectly-typed memory, the result is undefined.

 #### The context field